 About Me

 My interest in psychology and therapy developed in my high school years because I wanted to learn more about human nature.
 I thought therapy was amazing and I simply wanted to become a therapist so that I can help others.
-It motivated me through my undergrad in Psychology at San Francisco State University and my Master’s in Clinical Psychology at Phillips Graduate Institute.
+It motivated me through my undergrad in Psychology at San Francisco State University and my Master’s in Marriage and Family Therapy at Phillips Graduate Institute.

 I am particularly interested in the intersectionality of trauma, culture, and mental health.
 I work from a systems perspective, meaning that I will often explore how relationships, culture, and other systems impact your well-being and health.